NetworkBlockDevice/nbd/doc/proto.md

 Which error to return in any other case is not specified by the NBD protocol.

+The server SHOULD AVOID returning ENOMEM if at all possible.

 ## Experimental extensions

 The specifications in this section are non-normative and experimental.